kmmv/DatingApp/011AddingPhotoUploadFunctionality.md

 *. goto NgInit and this.authService.currentPhotoUrl.subscribe(photoUrl => this.photoUrl = photoUrl);
 *. goto member-MemberEditComponent.html change user.photoUrl to photoUrl inside subscribe method *. set currentuser.photourl and localhost inside the subscribe method

+lab 120 Adding the delete photo function to the API
+*. goto PhotosController add HttpDelete method named DeletePhoto *. copy the first half of SetMainPhoto unilt photoFromRepo.IsMain *. complete DeletePhoto method
+*. check cloudinary documentation how to delete photo - this requires a public_id and destroy method *.